Tawsif Mahbub

-Tawsif Mahbub (born 27 October 1988) is a Bangladeshi actor and model who has performed in many of television dramas, music videos and short films.
+Tawsif Mahbub (born 27 October 1990) is a Bangladeshi actor and model who has performed in many of television dramas, music videos and short films.

-Born

-He was born in Daulatkhan, Bhola.

-Early life
+Early life and education

-Mahbub attended Oxford International School in Dhaka and passed his O Levels.
+Mahbub was born in Daulatkhan, Bhola.
+He attended Oxford International School in Dhaka and passed his O Levels.
 He completed a BSc in electrical and electronic engineering from American International University-Bangladesh in 2011 before turning to acting.